 These quick, high-protein cookies combine three of my favorite flavors: shortbread, raspberry, and chocolate.
-Because they are wheat free, dairy free, and egg free, they avoid many allergy and dietary issues.
-Their fat, protein, and fiber content makes them filling, so three cookies with a cup of hot tea can make a good mid-day snack.
-Balance your day by serving these cookies when you are having relatively low-fat plant-based meals.
+Because they are wheat-free, dairy-free, and egg-free, they avoid many allergy and dietary issues.
+Their fat, protein, and fiber content makes them filling, so they work well after a light meal.
+This could be just the recipe you need to delight your sweetheart on Valentine’s Day.

-1 1/2 teaspoons to 1 tablespoon raspberry fruit spread or jam
+- 1 1/2 teaspoons raspberry fruit spread or jam or more, maybe 1 tablespoon

 - Heat oven to 350°F with a rack in the center.
 Line a cookie sheet with parchment paper for easy cleanup (optional).

 - Put dry ingredients in a medium bowl and stir to mix.
-Add coconut spread and vanilla.
+Add vegan butter and vanilla.
 Stir with a fork to combine into a dough.

 - Fill thumbprints with 1/4 teaspoon of jam or 1/8 teaspoon of jam topped by a chocolate chip.
 Bake for 10 minutes, until your kitchens smells like a doughnut shop and the cookie tops begin to turn golden.